LauraPaz/LauraPaz.github.io/ab.md

 ![Boxplots](../static/ab/plots/boxplots.png)

 In the end, the purpose of this analysis is to give you the necessary insight to navigate through the city and find a place you can confidently dine in!
 Let's say you are in New York, and you don't have unlimited time or money.
 You are hungry and you want to eat in a place that you can trust to be professional with its quality.
 We have the right tool for the job!
 Through the magic of data analysis, we have put together an interactive scattermap where you can look for those restaurants that received each type of grade, all over the city.
+And, to make it even more fun, you can choose among the 8 different types of cuisine.
 This way you know which places to choose and which to avoid!

 <html>
 <head>